-Shortcut: If you are just looking for quotes, they will be displayed instantly using the form on the left or above (mobile devices).
+Shortcut: If you are just looking for quotes, they will be displayed instantly using the form on the left.
 Please be aware that it will NOT be able to show you which life insurance company is best for someone that has had thyroid cancer.
 This article is a good first step and working together with us is the best plan.

 Never assume that a history of cancer is a deal-breaker when it comes to life insurance.

 That used to be true, which is why so many people make the assumption.
 But advances in medical technology and treatment methods have enabled many cancer survivors to lead full lives.
 Insurance companies are keenly aware of the shift.
 It is now possible to get life insurance with thyroid cancer, or at least a history of it.

 That doesn’t mean that thyroid cancer, or any other type of cancer, is a non-issue when it comes to life insurance.
 But it does mean that you should never assume that you are ineligible for life insurance because of a previous bout with thyroid cancer.

 What is Thyroid Cancer

 The thyroid is an endocrine gland located in your neck.
 It manufactures hormones that regulate many of your body’s functions, including heart rate and metabolism.
 Thyroid cancer takes place when a tumor develops on this gland.

 For 2017, there were nearly 57,000 cases of thyroid cancer, with slightly more than 2,000 deaths related to the illness.
 The disease is most prevalent in middle age and is much more common in women than it is in men.

 There are actually several different types of thyroid cancer:

 Papillary is the most common type of thyroid cancer and is most common between the ages of 20 and 40.
 The survival rate for this type of the disease is excellent.